ianbuchanan42/paradigm-document-upload-and-extraction/README.md

 Repo found at [Github](https://github.com/ianbuchanan42/paradigm-document-upload-and-extraction)

+Or just clone repo and npm install -> npm run dev

 ## My Intentions

 With this take home my main focus was front-end and the user experience, exploring how forms could be represented to best improve work flow and cognitive load.